JenDacanay/Speaker-Recognition-System/README.md

 ## Speaker Recognition System

 ### Team: AudioVision  | Members: Jennifer Dacanay and Maeia Reagle
-###### Updated March 20, 2021 | EEC 201 Final Project | University of California, Davis
+###### Updated March 23, 2021 | EEC 201 Final Project | University of California, Davis

 ## Introduction

-The goal of the project was to build a simple system that automatically recognizes a speaker through the use of digital signal processing tools.
-This was achieved using the text-dependent feature extraction method in MATLAB using Mel-Frequency Cepstrum Coefficients (MFCC), Vector Quantization (VQ), and the Linde, Buzo, and Gray (LBG) Algorithm to generate codewords (or centroids)  and the resulting vector-quantized codebook for each speaker.
-The system first trains to recognize each speaker through creating a VQ codebook.
-To recognize a speaker, the unknown voice signal is also vector-quantized and the system calculates the VQ distortion, which is the distance between a vector to the closest codeword of a codebook.
-The speaker is identified when the total VQ distortion is minimum.
-The system recognized speakers with 100% accuracy against the provided data set, 23% to 99% accuracy from an online database set, and stopped working after lower frequencies were cut off during notch filter testing.
-The results were all higher than our human performance recognition rate of 0% to 22% which demonstrates the speech recognition system works.
-It was found that a window size of 256, a mel bank of 20, and an overlap of 100, along with 7 centroids produced the most accurate results.
+This project aimed to build a simple system that automatically recognizes a speaker through the use of digital signal processing tools.
+The goal was achieved using the text-dependent feature extraction method in MATLAB using Mel-frequency Cepstrum Coefficients (MFCC), Vector Quantization (V.Q.), and the Linde, Buzo, and Gray (LBG) Algorithm to generate codewords (or centroids)  and the resulting vector-quantized codebook for each speaker.
+The system first trains to recognize each speaker by creating a V.Q. codebook.
+During testing, the unknown voice signal is also vector-quantized.
+The system then calculates the V.Q. distortion, which is the distance between a vector to the closest codeword of a codebook.
+The speaker is identified when the total V.Q. distortion is minimum.
+The system recognized speakers with 100% accuracy against the provided data set, 55% accuracy when adding white Gaussian noise with a signal-to-noise (SNR) ratio of 43 dB to test signals, 23% to 99% accuracy from an online database set.
+It stopped working after notch filters cut off lower frequencies.
+During notch filter testing, a total of six notch filters were applied, the first 3 with a Q factor of 20 and the last 3 with a Q factor of 10).
+The results were all higher than our human performance recognition rate of 0% to 25%  demonstrating our speech recognition system works.
+We found that the combination of a hamming window with a frame size of 256, a Mel filter bank of 20, an overlap of 100, and 7 centroids produced the most accurate results.

 ## Method